GitTools/GitVersion/README.md

 ## Release Candidates

 How do we do release candidates??
 Perhaps  tag a release branch and then count commits forward from the tag to get RC1, RC2 etc??

+## Running inside TeamCity

+* Make sure to use agent checkouts
+* For the moment you need to promote the %teamcity.build.vcs.branch.{configurationid}% build parameter to an environment variable with the same name for pull requests to be handled correctly
+* We update the TC buildnumber to the GFV number automatically
+* We output the individual values of the GFV version as the build parameter: GitFlowVersion.* (Eg: GitFlowVersion.Major) if you need access to them in your build script

 ## For reference